polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 <img width="400px" src="./readme-image/home.png">
 <div>

 + The hotkey page: it serves as an interface for users to personalize their recorder experience.
-Through this page, users can customize their Joy-Con controller buttons to map to different recorder sounds.
+Through this page, users can customize their Joy-Con controller buttons to map to different recorder sounds and operations.
++ In particular, the left controller is responsible for adjusting params of recorder in SuperCollider.
+And the right controller is working for playing notes.
 <div>
 <img width="400px" src="./readme-image/hotkey.png">
 <div>